 When it comes to student loan debt, doctors face some unique circumstances.
 Medical school is not cheap, so doctors tend to take out a lot more student loan debt than many other graduates.
 Credible's "Physician's guide to repaying medical school debt" can help doctors see the big picture, and arm themselves with the tools they need to make the best decision for their own situation.

-Today Credible is publishing the latest in a series of free guides designed to help student loan borrowers navigate the complexities of repaying student loan debt.
+Today Credible is publishing the latest in a series of free guides designed to help student loan borrowers pay off their student loan debt.

-What’s unusual about this guide is that it’s tailored specifically for physicians.
+What’s unusual about this guide is that it’s tailored specifically for people who went to medical school.
 So why do doctors get their own special guide?

 Because when it comes to student loan debt, doctors face some unique circumstances.
-Medical school is not cheap, so doctors tend to take out a lot more student loan debt than many other graduates.
+Medical school is not cheap, so doctors tend to take out a lot more student loan debt than many other graduates on average.
 They also don’t start reaping the kind of rewards many of us associate with a career in medicine until after they complete their residencies.

 About 80 percent of medical school grads these days have student loan debt — $181,000 on average.
 And nearly half the med school class of 2015 (45 percent), had more than $200,000 in loans.
 But salaries for first-, second- and third-year residents are the mid-$50,000 range.